Tips for Matching Decking Colour with Your House’s Style

 The location and purpose of your deck might also affect the ideal hue.

-If your deck is mostly used for eating and entertainment, you may want to pick a hue that nicely covers stains and grime, like brown or grey.
+If your deck is mostly used for dining and entertainment, you may want to pick a hue that nicely covers stains and grime, like brown or grey—practical choices for busy family homes across Canberra, Sydney, and Melbourne.

-Lighter hues that reflect heat and remain cool underfoot are perfect for a poolside deck.
+Lighter hues that reflect heat and remain cool underfoot are ideal for a poolside deck, particularly important in Sydney’s hot summers and Canberra’s intense midday sun.

 Think about how the decking hue will appear from your house’s interior as well as from outside.
 If your kitchen or living room views your deck, consider a colour that improves the view from these inside areas.